CompileInc/hodor/README.md

 # Hodor

-A simple html scraper with xpath.
+A simple html scraper with xpath or css.

 ## Usage